mpskex/mpskex/README.md

 I am a researcher interested in Computer Vision \ NLP \ Machine Learning.

-Currently working as an AI Architect at Renesas Electronics.
+Currently working as an AI Architect.

 I am also interetsed in FPGAs and hardware.